pulumi/docs/content/blog/multicloud-app/index.md

 Kubernetes clusters from the managed offerings of AWS EKS, Azure AKS, and GCP GKE all vary in configuration, management, and resource properties.
-This variance creates complexity in cluster provisioning and app deployments, as well as for CI/CD and testing.
+This variance creates unnecessary complexity in cluster provisioning and app deployments, as well as for CI/CD and testing.

-Additionally, if you wanted to deploy the *same* app across multiple clusters for specific use cases or test scenarios across providers, subtleties such as LoadBalancer outputs, and cluster connection settings can be a nuisance to manage.
+Additionally, if you wanted to deploy the *same* app across multiple clusters for specific use cases or test scenarios across providers, subtleties such as LoadBalancer outputs and cluster connection settings can be a nuisance to manage.

 In this post, we'll see how to use Pulumi to deploy the `kuard` app across EKS,